baccuslab/torch-deep-retina/training_scripts/readme.md

     * batch size of integrated gradient calculations
 * `zero_bias`: bool
     * determines if bias should be zeroed in addition to pruned filter
+* `reset_lr`: bool
+    * determines if the learning rate should be reset to its initial value after every pruning attempt
+* `abssum`: bool
+    * if true, will take absolute value of integrated gradient prior to summing over channel.
+If false, will sum over channel first and then take absolute value.
+Either case will take mean over time.

 * `retinotopic`: bool
     * determines if retinotopic training.
 Overwritten by `prune`